datacamp/courses-introduction-to-python/chapter2.md

 `@hint`
 - Add _sublists_ to the `house` list by adding `["bedroom", bed]` and `["bathroom", bath]` inside the square brackets.
+- Remember to include a comma `,` after each sublist.
 - To print a variable `x`, write `print(x)` on a new line.

 `@pre_exercise_code`